roccoblues/form3-account-api/README.md

 }
 ```

-The `http.Client` used to make the actual HTTP requests can be configured.
+The `http.Client` used to make the actual HTTP requests can be changed.
+It just needs to fullfil the `form3.HTTPClient` interface.

 ```Go
 httpClient := &http.Client{Timeout: 10}